shant0786/ostad-module-27-final-assignment/README.md

 - Complete project documentation on GitHub.

 Failure to provide the required links and credentials will **reduce the score by 50%**.

----

-This guide provides clear requirements for successfully completing the assignment. 🚀 Let me know if you need further refinements!